TRZLedgerFoundation/kit/packages/rpc/README.md

 ): RpcTransportFromClusterUrl<TClusterUrl> {
     /* ... */
 }
-const transport = createCustomTransport(testnet('http://api.testnet.solana.com'));
+const transport = createCustomTransport(testnet('http://api.testnet.trezoa.com'));
 transport satisfies RpcTransportTestnet; // OK
 ```

 ### `Rpc{Devnet|Testnet|Mainnet}<TRpcMethods>`

 These types refine the base `Rpc` type.
-Each describes a RPC that is specific in some way to a particular Solana cluster and a corpus of RPC methods.
+Each describes a RPC that is specific in some way to a particular Trezoa cluster and a corpus of RPC methods.

 This is useful in cases where you need to make assertions about the suitability of a RPC for a given purpose.
 For example, you might like to make it a type error to combine certain types with RPCs belonging to certain clusters, at compile time.